hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 You can now access the defined shares from a Windows machine or from an app that supports the SMB protocol.
 eg on a Windows 11 PC in Windows Explorer use the IP address of the Pi, eg ...
 ```
+# read only virtual folder of overlayed disk folders
 \\10.0.0.18\overlayed_media_root
+# DISK1 as read-write (copy new media to subfolders here, depending on how full this disk is)
+\\10.0.0.18\individual_disks\DISK1
+# DISK2 root folder as read-write (copy new media to subfolders here, depending on how full this disk is)
+\\10.0.0.18\individual_disks\DISK2\ROOTFOLDER2
 ```

 ### Install and configure `miniDLNA` to serve media on the LAN via DLNA